ArturoDeza/Piranhas/README.md

 ### Q: I do Robotics, what can I (get out of) / (do for) Piranhas toolkit?

 Robotics is a curious field, where Machine Vision plays a partial role in the general pipeline that includes developing algorithms for locomotion, planning, and sensing.
-Creating robots with human or animal like characteristics is current hot topic, and adding peripheral constraints similar to an animals eye may play an important role in path-planning for an agent in its environment, and may lead to intuitions of how an animal might explore an environment given its (artificially created) visual limitations.
+Creating robots with human or animal like characteristics is a current hot topic, and adding peripheral constraints similar to an animals eye may play an important role in path-planning for an agent in its environment, and may lead to intuitions of how an animal might explore an environment given its (artificially created) visual limitations.
 Fun fact: Did you know an eagle has two foveas?

-### Q: I do Vision Science, what can I (get out of) / (do for) Piranhas toolkit?

 # Credits & Citation
 Piranhas Toolkit was mainly written by Arturo Deza, and Emre Akbas.
 All code was written inside the